Robust subgroup discovery: Difference between subgroup discovery and rule-based predictive models

 \section{Difference between subgroup discovery and rule-based predictive models}

-In this section we show the difference between the objective being maximised for subgroup discovery and for predictive rules.
+This appendix shows the difference between the objective being maximised for subgroup discovery and for predictive rules.
 We do this through the comparison of the equivalent maximisation MDL scores for subgroup lists and classification rule lists \citep{proencca2020interpretable} with only one rule/subgroup---without loss of generality for greater sizes or for regression tasks.
-To differentiate both model classes $SL$ and $RL$ will be used for subgroup lists and classification rule lists, respectively.
+To differentiate both model classes, $SL$ and $RL$ will be used for subgroup lists and classification rule lists, respectively.

 First, lets recall the form of a subgroup list $SL$ as given in Figure~\ref{fig:subgroup_list_nominal}: